ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 from the *cumbia-libs* directory resulting from the *git clone ...* command above.

-The command above builds the cumbia base modules, cumbia-tango, qumbia-tango-controls, qumbia-apps and qumbia-plugins
+The command in the example builds and installs the cumbia base modules, cumbia-tango, qumbia-tango-controls, qumbia-apps and qumbia-plugins

 Type